 Configuration Item Detail

-TOE Ricoh MP C4503
+TOE Ricoh MP C6502 Version E-1.00

-Version EA-1.00
+Ricoh MP C8002 Version E-1.00

 Client Computer OS: Windows XP Pro SP3

-Windows Vista Business SP1 and SP2
+Windows Vista Business SP2

 Windows 7 Professional SP1

-Web browser: Internet Explorer 7/8/9
+Web browser: Internet Explorer 6/7/8/9

-Printer driver: PCL6 Driver Ver.1.1.0.0
+Printer driver: PCL6 Driver Ver.1.0.0.0

-LAN-Fax driver: LAN-FAX Driver Ver.1.0.0.0
+LAN-Fax driver: LAN Fax Driver Ver.1.0.0.0

-SMTP Server SMTP Server Function of Windows Server 2003 SP2
+Mail Server SMTP Server Function of Windows Server 2003 SP2

 FTP Server FTP Server Function of Windows Server 2003 SP2

-FTP Server Function of Linux(Fedora8)
+FTP Server Function of Linux (Fedora8)

 SMB Server SMB Server Function of Windows Server 2003 SP2

 External Authentication Server Windows Server 2008 SP2

 Telephone Switchboard Simulator XF-A150 (Panasonic Corporation)

 Fax Machine Ricoh imagio MP C4002SPF

 RC Gate Basil Simulator Ver.1.06.002

-Although the TOE used in the developer testing is a model of several MFPs that are identified in the ST, other models are OEM products of the MFP used in the testing.
+Although the TOEs used in the developer testing are models of several MFPs that are identified in the ST, other models are OEM products of the MFP used in the testing.
 They are the same models but have different product names, or they only have a difference in printing speed; their Security Functions are identical.

-As mentioned above, the evaluator judged that the model of "Ricoh MP C4503" selected as the target for the developer testing is consistent with the descriptions in the ST and covers the TOE configurations identified in the ST. The evaluator also judged that the developer testing was performed in the same TOE testing environment as the TOE configuration identified in this ST.
+As mentioned above, the evaluator judged that the models of "Ricoh MP C6502" and "Ricoh MP C8002" selected as the targets for the developer testing are consistent with the descriptions in the ST and cover the TOE configurations identified in the ST. The evaluator also judged that the developer testing was performed in the same TOE testing environment as the TOE configuration identified in this ST.